-Amy also added a new porch which has completely transformed the front of the property creating a beautiful new space that’s flooded with light.
+Amy also added a new porch that has completely transformed the front of the property creating a beautiful new space that’s flooded with light.
 The inspiration for the striking front door originally came from an image on Pinterest which we were more than happy to replicate.

 The previous windows were a very pale green, which Amy felt blended in with the rest of the house too much.
-On her new windows she opted for a dual colour finish, with RAL 7040 Window Grey chosen for the outside to help the windows pop out, and RAL 9016 Traffic White used for the inside to maintain a classic neutral look.
+On her new windows, she opted for a dual colour finish, with RAL 7040 Window Grey chosen for the outside to help the windows pop out, and RAL 9016 Traffic White used for the inside to maintain a classic neutral look.
 Amy loved the style of the front door so much that she decided to pick a darker colour, RAL 7015 Slate Grey, to make it a more prominent feature without being overpowering.

 A stable door was chosen for the rear kitchen door not only to match the farmhouse aesthetic but also for very practical purposes: